- How long have you been a living mannequin?

 My stock answer is

 Standing still was only the start, next I had decided to study actual mannequins, how they posed, and what their faces looked like.
-Fortunately, at the time, I was on the health and safety board of the company I worked for, and I had been the previous year to a Health & safety exhibition called run by RoSPA (Royal Society for the Prevention of Accidents).
-I remembered seeing lots of mannequins on stands, demonstrating all sorts of safety equipment .
+Fortunately, at the time, I was on the health and safety board of the company worked for at the time, and I had been the previous year to a Health & safety exhibition called run by RoSPA (Royal Society for the Prevention of Accidents).
+I remembered seeing lots of mannequins on stands, demonstrating all sorts of safety equipment.
 It was coming up to that time of year again, so, armed with my camera, I travelled up the the NEC for one of the days of the exhibition.

 I also picked up loads of brochures to get company names, as I thought that this would be a good place to get some work as a mannequin.